May 17, 2023

 Check out our full Oman Travel Guide for everything you need to know for your trip to Oman.

-Before we share our list of the specific places to visit, here’s just a few reasons to travel to Oman:
+Before we share our list of the specific places to visit and the best things to do in Oman, here’s just a few reasons to travel to Oman:

-• Stunning variety of landscapes – there’s sandy deserts, steep mountain ranges, grand mosques, old fortress towns, turquoise water beaches and oasis wadis.
+- Stunning variety of landscapes – there are sandy deserts, steep mountain ranges, grand mosques, old fortress towns, turquoise water beaches and oasis wadis.
 Oman has it all!

-• Perfect for a road trip – safe roads and all the highlights can be reached without having to drive more than a few hours at any time.
+- Perfect for a road trip – safe roads and short distances mean some of the best places to visit in Oman by car can be easily reached without having to drive more than a few hours at any time.

-Now we’ll share with you our absolute favourite places to visit when travelling to Oman.
+Now we’ll share with you our absolute top places to visit when travelling to Oman.

 Nizwa

 Nizwa is an ancient city surrounded by date palm plantations and set against dramatic jagged mountains.
 Inside the old part of town you can wander the narrow streets and explore the pastel coloured fortress castle at Nizwa Fort.
-This was our trip highlight!
+This was our trip highlight and is undoubtedly one of the top places to visit in Oman!
 We visited several times and the sunset here is something that I’d highly recommend.

 Travel Tip: Dress code is not as conservative as visiting a mosque but as it’s a public place, be sure to dress moderately.
 Entry is 5 OMR for a day pass.